mainkoon81/Study-09-MachineLearning-A/README.md

 a) `F1-Score` (Precision ~ Recall)
  - We can combine these two metrics into one metric, using **'Harmonic Mean'** which is called **'F1-Score'**(2xy/x+y)
  - F1-Score is closer to the **smallest** b/w Precison and Recall.
 If one of them is particularly low, the F1-Score kind of raises a flag !
+ - If you are a police inspector and you want to catch criminals, you want to be sure that the person you catch is a criminal (Precision) and you also want to capture as many criminals (Recall) as possible.
+The F1 score manages this tradeoff.
 <img src="https://user-images.githubusercontent.com/31917400/39317672-15d0cf0c-4974-11e8-90e7-a950a87be5e2.jpg" />

 b) `F_Beta-Score` (Precision with 'FP' vs Recall with 'FN')